 Publish the content in the knowledge base or on the website

-Monitor changes in visibility in the next reports
+Monitor visibility changes in the next reports

 This helps organize your work and separate finished tasks from those that still need action.